sverx/devkitSMS/assets2banks/README.md

  * empty lines (will be ignored)
  * comments (begin the comment using the # char on *any* line)
+ * name of the asset file(s) that need handling
+ * assets attributes
+ * open and closed curly braces on their own lines for assets grouping

 ### assets grouping